What to do if buying a home without building regulations

 What about home improvements?

-In addition to construction work, building regulations also cover some home improvements.
+In addition to construction work, building regulations cover certain home improvements.

-The certificate will be issued by the building inspector assigned by the local authority who will have confirmed that the work was compliant and up to the required standard.
+The building inspector assigned by the local authority who will check that the work is compliant and up to the required standard.
+If the work is deemed to be compliant, a certificate will be issued.

 Your conveyancing solicitor will request copies of all documents relating to the property and any works carried out, including evidence of planning permission and building regulations certificates.